-Tchaikovsky's body of work consists of 169 pieces, including symphonies, operas, ballets, concertos, cantatas and songs.
+Tchaikovsky's body of work consists of 169 pieces, including symphonies, operas, ballets, concertos, cantatas, and songs.
 Of all his music he is most celebrated for his ballets The Sleeping Beauty (1890) and The Nutcracker (1892).
 Having attended St. Petersburg Conservatory, his composition style uniquely blends traditional Russian sounds with his Western classical training.
 Tchaikovsky gained inspiration from Mozart, Richard Wagner, and Italian opera.
 In a journal, Tchaikovsky wrote, speaking of Mozart, "thanks to him, I learned what music was."

-Dance The Story: The Nutcracker Vocabulary
+Dance the Story: Sleeping Beauty Vocabulary

-apotheosis- Another word for the climax of the story- the highest point in the action.
+adagio- Slowly

+allegro- "Cheerful" in Italian, play at a quick tempo
-author- Person who writes a story

-characters- Who/whom a story is about

-choreographer- Person who makes up the steps (choreography) for a ballet.
+audience- Person(s) watching a performance or reading a story author- Person who writes a story characters- Who/whom a story is about choreographer/choreography- Person who makes up the steps (choreography) for a ballet.